PyNoon/curriculum/week_8/tutorial.md

 import requests
 ```

-* Let's use a geocoding web API to get standard address fields for a
+* Let's use a *geocoding* web API:
-  given address query.
+  * Given an address string, it will return structured address fields
 * We use `requests.get()` to make an HTTP `GET` request, which is the
   standard method for requests to retrieve data.
   * Other methods include `POST` and `PUT`, which are commonly used